CHIP: A Hawkes Process Model for Continuous-time Networks with Scalable and Consistent Estimation: Background

 Statistical models for networks typically consider a static network rather than a network of relational events.
 Many static network models are discussed in the survey by \citet{goldenberg2010survey}.
 A static network with $n$ nodes can be represented by an $n \times n$ adjacency matrix $A$ where $A_{ij}=1$ if there is an edge between nodes $i$ and $j$ and $A_{ij}=0$ otherwise.
 We consider networks with no self-edges, so $A_{ii}=0$ for all $i$.
 For a directed network, we let $A_{ij}=1$ if there is an edge from node $i$ to node $j$.

 One model that has received significant attention is the \emph{stochastic block model} (SBM), formalized by \citet{holland1983stochastic}.
 In the SBM, every node $i$ is assigned to one and only one community or \emph{block} $c_i \in \{1, \ldots, k\}$, where $k$ denotes the total number of blocks.
-Given the block membership vector $\vec{c} = [c_i]_{i=1}^n$, all entries of the adjacency matrix $A_{ij}$ are independent Bernoulli random variables with parameter $p_{c_i,c_j}$, where $p$ is a $k\times k$ matrix of probabilities.
+For a directed SBM, given the block membership vector $\vec{c} = [c_i]_{i=1}^n$, all off-diagonal entries of the adjacency matrix $A_{ij}$ are independent Bernoulli random variables with parameter $p_{c_i,c_j}$, where $p$ is a $k\times k$ matrix of probabilities.
 Thus the probability of forming an edge between nodes $i$ and $j$ depends only on the block memberships $c_i$ and $c_j$.
-There have been significant recent advancements in the analysis of estimators for the SBM.
-Several variants of spectral clustering \citep{von2007tutorial}, including regularized versions \cite{chaudhuri2012spectral, amini2013pseudo}, have been shown to be consistent estimators of the community assignments for a growing number of nodes in the SBM and various extensions \citep{rcy11,Sussman2012,qin13,lei2015consistency,chin2015stochastic,joseph2016impact,gao2017achieving,vu2018simple,zhang2018understanding}.
+There have been significant advancements in the analysis of estimators for the SBM.
+Several variants of spectral clustering \citep{von2007tutorial}, including regularized versions \cite{chaudhuri2012spectral, amini2013pseudo}, have been shown to be consistent estimators of the community assignments in the SBM and various extensions in several asymptotic settings \citep{rcy11,Sussman2012,qin13,lei2015consistency,chin2015stochastic,han2015consistent,joseph2016impact,gao2017achieving,vu2018simple,zhang2018understanding,bhattacharyya2018spectral,pensky2019spectral}.
 Spectral clustering scales to large networks with tens of thousands of nodes and is generally not sensitive to initialization, so it is also a practically useful estimator.